"VSaaS market will pick up in 2014 and 2015 given the increasing need for security and surveillance by SMEs"

 - Karthikeyan Srinivasan, Consultant Product Manager, EMC India Center of Excellence.

 Why video surveillance as a service?
-Any compeling case for it?
+Any compelling case for it?

 Video Surveillance-as-a-Service (VSaaS) is typically targeted at SMB customers, retail chains, etc because they look for solutions that do not require upfront expensive investment of traditional surveillance systems at each location, yet they are interested in having the same features.
-Current systems at cloud scale do not support multiple cameras, and are expensive to setup and deploy for both service provider and customer.
+Current systems at the cloud-scale do not support multiple cameras and are expensive to set up and deploy for both service providers and customers.
 The video surveillance market is expanding and moving away from using analog cameras to digital cameras making it an ideal use case for offering solutions as a service on the cloud, which can manage the IP cameras remotely.
-Traditional service providers would want to augment their service offerings by providing value added services to their customers.
+Traditional service providers would want to augment their service offerings by providing value-added services to their customers.
 This also opens up new businesses for them.

 What are the top five benefits of video surveillance as a service?